-China envoy accuses Canada of 'double standards' over Huawei arrest
+China envoy accuses Canada of "double standards" over Huawei arrest

 BEIJING/TORONTO (Reuters) - China’s ambassador to Ottawa has accused Canada of “double standards” and disregarding his country’s judicial sovereignty, in a diplomatic row sparked by the arrest of Huawei executive Meng Wanzhou at the request of the United States.

-Beijing denounced Canada’s arrest of Meng Wanzhou, the chief financial officer of Huawei Technologies Co on Dec.
+Beijing denounced Canada’s arrest of Meng Wanzhou, the chief financial officer of Huawei Technologies Co [HWT.UL] on Dec.
 1 on a U.S. extradition warrant, and threatened reprisals unless the case against Meng was dropped.

 Days after the arrest, China detained two Canadian citizens - businessman Michael Spavor and Michael Kovrig, a former diplomat and an adviser with the International Crisis Group - whom it is investigating for endangering its national security.